joshea628/Get-Your-Asana-Mat/README.md

 ______ insert reg, grey image, resized image here

 Since yoga is all about shapes, color should not affect the classification at all.
-Not only does greyscaling and resizing the data make the data smaller, but it makes it easier to work with as well.
+Not only does greyscaling and resizing the data make the data smaller, but it makes it easier to work with.

 ## EDA